andreitognolo/raidenjpa/README.md

 Raiden JPA
 =========

 A really fast JPA subset implementation to be use in development enviroments.

+STOP using mocks to improve your tests velocity, START using RaidenJPA.

 Hibernate vs Raiden JPA
 =========